 The treatment of dysuria will depend on the cause:

 - Urethritis: This problem can be treated with the help of antibiotics.
 The antibiotic used will depend on the infection which causes urethritis.

 - Vaginitis: Bacterial vaginosis is treated with the help of antibiotics.
 The yeast infections are treated with the help of antifungal drugs, either via a pill or a cream is inserted into the vagina.

 - Cystitis: These infections are caused by the bacteria which can be cured with antibiotics which are taken orally.
 Antibiotics are given into a vein for extreme pyelonephritis with a high fever.

 Prevention of the Disease

 To prevent dysuria which is caused by cystitis, you can have plenty of glasses of water daily to flush out your urinary tract.
 Women should wipe from front to back after a bowel movement.
-You should also urinate after the intercourse to flush any bacteria out from the urethra.
+You should also urinate after intercourse to flush any bacteria out from the urethra.
 This will helps to prevent the bacteria from moving to the bladder.
 To overcome dysuria which is caused by irritation, women should keep their genital area clean and dry, change tampons and sanitary napkins regularly.
-They should avoid using soaps which cause irritation.
+They should avoid using soaps that cause irritation.
 To avoid any irritation in female children, you should limit bubble baths, wash girls thoroughly.
 To prevent dysuria which is caused by sexually transmitted diseases, you should opt for safe sex which includes wearing a condom unless you have only one sexual partner.